‘We control nothing but influence everything.’

 Are We Even Seeking Control?

-What I have come to question, especially with navigating relationships and the external world, is that, at least for me is control actually what we seek?
+What I have come to question, especially with navigating relationships and the external world, is whether control is actually what we seek?

 Or is it more about having agency and influence?